Erhard's Life After Est

 Erhard Answers Charges

-In July 1993 Werner Erhard had not yet responded publicly to the charges of sexually abusing his children and physically abusing his wife and a son, nor had he countered press allegations that he had fled the country because of tax problems.
+In July 1993 Werner Erhard had not yet responded publicly to the charges, nor had he countered press claims that he had fled the country because of tax problems.
 But because I had done “the work,” he gave me his first interview since the 60 Minutes show of March 3, 1991.
 He required nothing other than a promise to show him direct quotes, a courtesy I’ve granted to other public figures.
 We plugged in our tape recorders in his Dublin hotel suite, and I asked if reports that he had left the country to avoid the Internal Revenue Service were true.

 “I am not ‘on the run’ from the IRS or the law or anybody else,” he said.
 “The IRS is not looking for me.
 I’m not wanted by the IRS.
 If I walked into an IRS office and said, ‘Here I am,” they would say, “Well, what do you want?’
 I see things in print that say I evaded taxes.
 Tax evasion is a crime.
 The IRS has never even intimated that I might be guilty of tax evasion or any other crime; only the media has.
 The IRS has directly said in court records that I did not evade taxes.”